dougalcaleb/instant-carousel/README.md

 Bugfixes:
    *  Fixed error when scrolling next when navigationTrim is on and the number of pages to the right is less than scrollBy
+   *  Fixed non-visible pages being positioned incorrectly when scrolling left.
+This fixes transitions that have bounce showing nothing beyond the current pages.

 ### v1.3.1:
 Bugfixes: